Healthy Snacks for Dogs on the Trail

 Frequency of Snack Feeding

 When to offer snacks on the trail depends on the duration and intensity of the activity, as well as your dog's energy levels.
 It's generally recommended to offer snacks during breaks or rest periods to replenish their energy.
-Avoid feeding snacks immediately before or after intense exercise to prevent the risk of bloat or digestive issues.
+Avoid feeding snacks immediately before or after intense to prevent the risk of bloat or digestive issues.

 Considering Your Dog's Activity Level